-- a) Promote the establishment of a comprehensive and efficient transportation system to move people and goods to support economic development objectives of the County. - b) Support and encourage active transportation to contribute to the development of healthy, safe and complete communities and minimize auto-dependence. - c) Support the implementation of the Dufferin County Active Transportation Master Plan, 2010, through the establishment of trails and active transportation opportunities. - d) Encourage local municipalities in their provision of sewage and water services which are environmentally and fiscally viable over their life cycle. - e) Optimize the use of existing infrastructure and public facilities prior to considering the development of new infrastructure. - f) Plan for and protect corridors and rights-of-way for infrastructure, including transportation, transit and electricity generation facilities and transmission and distribution systems to meet current and projected needs. - g) Encourage innovative stormwater management measures to support water quality maintenance and flood management. - h) Support waste management initiatives which support waste diversion, reuse, reductions in material consumption and minimize impacts on the natural environment. - i) Promote modern and robust telecommunications and utilities infrastructure which meets the needs of the County and growing businesses. - j) Encourage energy efficiency and conservation which reduces impacts on air quality and the impacts of climate change.
+- a) Promote the establishment of a comprehensive and efficient transportation system to move people and goods to support economic development objectives of the County. - b) Support and encourage active transportation to contribute to the development of healthy, safe and complete communities and minimize auto-dependence. - Support the implementation of the Dufferin County Active Transportation Master Plan, 2010, through the establishment of trails and active transportation opportunities. - d) Encourage local municipalities in their provision of sewage and water services which are environmentally and fiscally viable over their life cycle. - e) Optimize the use of existing infrastructure and public facilities prior to considering the development of new infrastructure. - f) Plan for and protect corridors and rights-of-way for infrastructure, including transportation, transit and electricity generation facilities and transmission and distribution systems to meet current and projected needs. - g) Encourage innovative stormwater management measures to support water quality maintenance and flood management.

+- h) Support waste management initiatives which support waste diversion, reuse, reductions in material consumption and minimize impacts on the natural environment. - i) Promote modern and robust telecommunications and utilities infrastructure which meets the needs of the County and growing businesses. - j) Encourage energy efficiency and conservation which reduces impacts on air quality and the impacts of climate change. - k) Support the coordination and efficient provision of infrastructure to accommodate growth in a fiscally and environmentally responsible manner.